Resource Management Act 1991: Resource Management Law Reform

 In the 1987 election the fourth Labour Government won a second term in office and deputy prime minister Geoffrey Palmer became the Minister for the Environment.
 Palmer initiated a comprehensive reform project for New Zealand's environmental and planning laws.
 This was the Resource Management Law Reform or RMLR.
 Palmer's objectives explicitly included giving effect to the Treaty of Waitangi, cost-effective use of resources, the World Conservation Strategy, intergenerational equity, and intrinsic values of ecosystems.
 Palmer chaired a Cabinet committee supervising a core group of four people supported by the Ministry for the Environment.
 The core group developed policy through a series of 32 working papers and through extensive public consultation.
 In December 1988, the reform proposals were published.
 In December 1989, Palmer introduced the 314-page Resource Management Bill to the Parliament of New Zealand.
-The Select Committee process was not completed by the election of 1990, which Labour lost.
+The Select Committee reported back to the House on 14 August,1990, but the Committee of the Whole House stage was not completed before the general election of 1990, which Labour lost.
 However, the new National Minister for the Environment, Simon Upton, continued the law reform process leading to the enactment of the RMA.